 ENERGY-EFFICIENT TECHNOLOGIES IN HYDROPONICS

 Energy-efficient technologies play a crucial role in reducing the high operational costs associated with hydroponic farming.
 Traditional lighting systems such as High-Pressure Sodium (HPS) and Metal Halide (MH) lamps consume excessive energy and generate heat, leading to additional cooling requirements.
 The introduction of LED grow lights has revolutionized hydroponics by offering longer lifespans, lower energy consumption, and tunable spectra optimized for plant growth.
-Research demonstrates that LEDs can save up to 70 percent of energy over traditional lighting without negatively affecting or even decreasing crop yields, so they are among the most significant technologies in sustainable indoor agriculture.
+Research demonstrates that LEDs can save up to 70 per cent of energy over traditional lighting without negatively affecting or even decreasing crop yields, so they are among the most significant technologies in sustainable indoor agriculture.
 Another breakthrough in the area of energy efficiency is smart sensors and automation systems.
-The environmental conditions in the hydroponic farms such as the pH, humidity, nutrient content, and temperature must be monitored at all times.
+The environmental conditions in the hydroponic farms, such as the pH, humidity, nutrient content, and temperature, must be monitored at all times.
 AI-IoT-powered smart hydroponic farms have been shown to reduce energy use by 40 percent or more, which is a necessity in the future of the resource-efficient and sustainable agriculture.

 LED Grow Lights vs. Conventional Lighting

-The most energy consuming aspect of hydroponic farming is lighting, the traditional types are High-Pressure Sodium (HPS) and Metal Halide (MH) lamps (Debroy et al., 2025).
-These traditional systems are very energy consuming, generate unnecessary heat and have a short life span thus raising the cost of operations and environmental implication (Lobo Paes et al., 2025).
+The most energy-consuming aspect of hydroponic farming is lighting; the traditional types are High-Pressure Sodium (HPS) and Metal Halide (MH) lamps (Debroy et al., 2025).
+These traditional systems are very energy-consuming, generate unnecessary heat and have a short life span thus raising the cost of operations and environmental implications (Lobo Paes et al., 2025).
 Besides, the thermal energy produced by the HPS lighting tends to require extra cooling devices, which again intensifies the energy demands (Dewi et al., 2025) (Modina et al., 2025).
 Light Emitting Diodes (LEDs) on the other hand offer great energy conservation because of the increased efficiency and a narrow-wavelength emission (Channa et al., 2025).
 LEDs can be made to be able to emit a certain spectrum (red, blue, far-red) necessary in photosynthesis, thus saving wasted light energy (Bhardwaj et al., 2025).
 Studies have demonstrated that LED measure lights consume as low as up to 5070 percent of the energy usage in comparison to HPS systems and cause no other effect to crop yields, or can lead to crop increases (Nwanojuo et al., 2025) (Zhang, Y., et al., 2025).
 This adds to the appeal of LEDs in vertical farms, in particular, and indoor hydroponic systems (Vinci et al., 2025).
-In addition, the LEDs consume more power, emit less heat, and are less developed together with the renewable energy such as solar PV (Impallomeni et al., 2025).
+In addition, the LEDs consume more power, emit less heat, and are less developed together with the renewable energy, such as solar PV (Impallomeni et al., 2025).
 Although there is an increased cost of the first installation, it can be observed in the long term that both the economic and the environmental advantages will surpass the initial expenditure of installation (Khandakar et al., 2024).
 In this way, the transition to LEDs is an irreversible step towards the production of hydroponic products, which is resource-saving (Zhang, H., et al., 2024) (Mairapetyan et al., 2024) (Mairapetyan et al., 2024).

 Smart Sensors and Automation for Energy Savings